edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Experiments

-\subsection{Overall Performance}
+\subsubsection{Overall Performance}

-To evaluate the effectiveness of different architectures, we assess six methods under a Wi-Fi network environment: locally deployed Qwen2.5‑VL‑3B~\cite{Qwen2.5-VL}, cloud-based Qwen2.5‑VL‑72B~\cite{Qwen2.5-VL}, Distributed VLM, LAECIPS, ADAS, and SpotVLM.
+To evaluate the effectiveness of different architectures, we assess six methods: edge-based Qwen2.5‑VL‑3B, cloud-based Qwen2.5‑VL‑72B~\cite{Qwen2.5-VL}, Distributed VLM, LAECIPS, ADAS, and edgeVLM.
 The results are presented in Tab.\ref{tab:overall_table}.

-Due to cloud latency, methods that rely entirely on large models (e.g., Qwen2.5-VL-72B, Distributed VLM) yield lower F1 scores on real-time tasks than collaborative approaches with small models.
-However, the 0–1 EM of Qwen2.5-VL-72B remains higher than that of the small model alone, showing its superior accuracy when responses are timely.
-Additionally, Qwen2.5-VL-3B produces visual features larger than the original image, making Distributed VLM, which transmits features to the cloud, slightly less effective than running full inference on the cloud model.
+For the fourth task, single-image inputs and short outputs allow rapid LVLM feedback, making full LVLM invocation clearly advantageous.
+For the other tasks, due to cloud latency, methods that rely entirely on LVLM yield lower F1 scores than collaborative approaches.
+However, the 0–1 EM of LVLM Only remains higher than that of SVLM Only, showing its superior accuracy when responses are timely.
+Additionally, Qwen2.5-VL-3B produces visual features larger than the original image, making Distributed VLM less effective than directly invoking the LVLM.